test-orgn/remp/Campaign/README.md

 - utm_campaign: `campaignUuid` => campaign id
 - utm_content: `uuid` => banner id
 - banner_variant: `variantUuid` => banner variant id (in campaign)

-If you set these params in `NEWSLETTER_BANNER_PARAMS_EXTRA` settings as well, both are included in signup form.
-Further behaviour depends on newsletter API implementation.
-It is strongly discouraged however.